empathyco/x/.github/ISSUE_TEMPLATE/feature_request.md

 * When the user clicks on the delete button, then the search query is removed from the list.

 ## What does the result of this task look like?
-Simple version of HTML expected, if needed.
+Provide a simple version of HTML expected, if needed.

 Example:
 ```